Mtbiker17/google-homepage/README.md

-This project was my very firsyt HTML project.
+This project was my very first HTML project.

 The objective was to try to recreate the Google homepage.